 Tortoises shouldn’t be stopped from ramming.
 Instead, you should note what the ramming means.
 The tortoise may be in emotional or physical distress, so headbutting is a means of expression.

-Headbanging is a common activity in tortoises and turtles, especially by males during the breeding season.
+Headbanging is common in tortoises and turtles, especially by males during the breeding season.